 You pay for the digitisation just like for any other document delivery service.
 The following rates apply (as of January 2019):

 Once the book has been digitised, you will receive an e-mail telling you to choose a payment method

-You can pay electronically via credit card (American Express, Diners Club, JCB, Mastercard, Visa) or via ClickandBuy.
-If you have a valid library card of Vienna University Library you can also choose to pay in cash at the library: the costs for digitisation will be charged to your account and can be paid either at the main library (Lending department, Inter-library loan, Textbook collection) or at any of the sublibraries.
-As soon as your full payment has been received, you will be able to download the e-book, or we will immediately ship the e-book to you on a data medium.
+You can pay online via credit card (American Express, Diners Club, JCB, Mastercard, Visa) or via ClickandBuy.
+If you have a valid library card of the Vienna University Library you can also choose to pay in cash at the library: The costs for the digitisation will be charged to your account and can be paid either at the Main Library (lending service, inter-library loan, textbook collection) or at any of the special libraries that offer an online lending service.
+As soon as we have received your payment, you will be able to download the e-book or we send the e-book to you on a data storage medium.

 You can view the original pages of the digitised book and enlarge them.
 All you need is a PDF reader.
 You can print the PDF file as often as you like.
 In addition, you save time because you do not have to go to the library.
 OCR provides a huge added value: You can search the full text of the e-book for any key words, and copy and paste any passages into other programmes.

 All e-books digitised at the Vienna University Library are made publicly available via Phaidra worldwide and for free.
 You can find an overview of the e-books currently available on Phaidra at http://phaidra.univie.ac.at/o:3523